smart-edge-open/specs/openness_epc.md

 ### Non Edge Application Traffic
 Figure 13 depicts this test.
 This is another default case, where the UE matches no rules for an edge application, and is treated as a "vanilla" session that happens to be routed through the edge node EPC.

-- UE connects to a different User plane function, as its location and/or APN configurations are different and are not in Edge service location.
+- The UE connects to a different User plane function, as its location and/or APN configurations are different and are not in Edge service location.
-- Hence, subscriber’s application data uses a different UPF to reach PDN.
+- The Subscriber’s application data therefore uses a different UPF to reach the PDN.

 ![LTE CUPS Configuration test flow 4](epc-images/openness_epctest4.png)